Selenkay

-Selenkay is an upcoming Argentinian mystery-fantasy streaming television series for children and adolescents, which is produced by Metrovisión Producciones for the Walt Disney Company.
-In Latin America, the eight-part first season of the series is expected to be released in 2023 on Disney+.
+Selenkay is an Argentine mystery-fantasy television series for children and adolescents, which is produced by Metrovisión Producciones for the Walt Disney Company.
+The first season with eight episodes was released on August 21, 2024, on Disney+ and the first episode was released on August 17 on the Disney Channel.
+In October 2024, the series had been renewed for a second season, which aired on Disney Channel from April 4 to April 25, 2025.

 Plot

 16-year-old Sofía Rivera had to move constantly because of her parents' work and live in the most remote places.
 Sofía longs for stability in life and finally wants to build long-term friendships and relationships.
 This wish seems to come true when the family moves to the small mountain village of Río Vivo.
 But when Sofía discovers a supernatural power that is connected to water, her dreams vanish into thin air.
 At the same time, the controversial and mysterious Fénix siblings arrive in the village and attract the attention of all residents, including Sofías.
 Sofía quickly develops a deep connection with Gael, the middle brother, to whom Sofía feels drawn.
 Her family is against this relationship because they don't trust Gael and his siblings.
 As Sofía deepens her relationship with Gael, she begins to decipher all mysterious and supernatural events and learns more about herself in the process.
 Her discoveries ultimately lead Sofía to question her previous understanding of the world.